ggloor/recipes/bbq_sauce.md

 - dash of Louisiana hot sauce or Tabasco

-## Cook it
+## Making Sauce (Can Make In Advance)

-Heat the oil on low and cook the onion until softened.
+Heat the oil on low and cook the onion until softened but not browned.
 Stir in the brown sugar and cook over low heat with constant stirring until the sugar has disolved.

 Remove from heat and stir in the rest of the ingredients.